MiffedLyric559/gta5-extended-video-export-Community-Edition/README.md

    git submodule update --init --recursive
    ```

+3. Download the ScriptHookV SDK from [here](http://www.dev-c.com/gtav/scripthookv/) and unzip into: `ScriptHookV` inside the main repository folder.

+4. Download the Voukoder from [here](https://web.archive.org/web/20241216004346/https://github.com/Vouk/voukoder) (Wayback Machine) and unzip the archive and copy the contents of the `Voukoder` into a folder named: `voukoder` inside the main repository folder.

-3. Run the build script:
+5. Run the build script:
    ```bash
    build.bat
    ```